helesta-compiler/helesta/README.md

 ### Parser Generator

 Due to the limitation of the contest, this project uses ANTLR4 with version 4.8.
 Please follow the instructions on the [ANTLR](https://www.antlr.org) website to download and install the antlr toolchain and download the cpp-runtime.

+## Submit

+This contest uses a wired way to compile codes.
+Please use `flat_includes.py` to process the source code to submit.